Farewell Spit

 Farewell Spit (Onetahua) is a narrow sand spit at the northern end of the Golden Bay, in the South Island of New Zealand.
 The spit includes around 25 km of stable land and another 5 km of mobile sand spit running eastwards from Cape Farewell, the northern-most point of the South Island.
 Farewell Spit is the longest sand spit in New Zealand, and is a legally protected Nature Reserve.
 The area is designated as a Ramsar wetland site and an East Asian–Australasian Flyway Shorebird Network site.
-Farewell Spit is administered by the New Zealand Department of Conservation as a seabird and wildlife reserve.
+Farewell Spit is administered by the Department of Conservation as a seabird and wildlife reserve.
 Apart from a small area at the base of the spit, it is closed to the public except through organised tours.
+Conservation initiatives are in progress towards eliminating mammalian predators from Farewell Spit, including a proposal for a predator-proof fence.